twinearthsoftware/ArduinoSketchUploader/README.md

 ```
 Install-Package ArduinoUploader
 ```

-The library talks to the Arduino's bootloader directly through a dialect of the STK-500 protocol in order to flash the memory on the device with the contents of an Intel HEX file.
-This solution is fully self-contained (and native C#) and not just a wrapper for avrdude.

 The following minimal snippet shows how to upload a .hex file to an Arduino (UNO) board with the library: